 I recently migrated away from ghost.io to a static website running on S3 utilizing gohugo.io.
 I ran into a few issues here and there, but it was a matter of figuring out go templating and getting everything re-organized.
 I believe I have all the appropriate redirects in place and I’ve moved over some disqus discussions.
 I wanted to kill off the last monthly $5.05 bill that I had, S3 should prove considerably cheaper, but I won’t know until I get the first bill.

 Todd Rafferty has been doing web development as early as 1996.
 Self-taught HTML / CSS / JS before diving into CFML in March of 1999.
 It’s been a long crazy ride for Todd during that time.
 He even found himself in Tokyo, Japan for a week helping ye ol’ dot com website take off overseas.
-Current Adventures These days, Todd works as a Senior Software Architect at Wrecking Ball Media.
+Current Adventures These days, Todd works as a consulting Senior Developer at Wrecking Ball Media.
 Working remotely has been a challenge at times, but Todd remains focused even as sprints continue to spiral beyond his control.

 What the what?
 You came here looking for a blog and found things completely backwards.
 The deal is, I have a new blog and I changed things around without doing it the «right way.» You should go to the new blog.

 My wife and I are gamers.
 We met online in a World of Darkness game.
 So, there’s no surprise that board games and RPGs have become a staple of interest for us.
 Over the years, I’ve been kind of mopey about the fact that I can’t get my step kids interested in RPGs.
 When my wife and I declared to the family that we were going to GenCON 2013, she surprised me with «And, you kids are signing up for a Pathfinder intro games.